TORONTO, March 26 /CNW/ - The Canadian Olympic Committee (COC) is pleased

 Olympia, to preserve and spread the Olympic Spirit, and to study and implement

 the educational and social principles of Olympism.
-The special topic for this
+The main topics of the 48th

 For further information:

-For further information: Isabelle Hodge, Manager, Media Relations,
+For further information: Media calls only: Steve Keogh, Manager, Media